The Things That No One Tells You About Learning to Design for VR

 You’re learning something exciting!
 It may take a while to get to your end product, but the reward you’ll feel from working through the process will be amazing.
 There’s nothing better than reaching that “Eureka!” moment and jumping out of your chair in joy.
 It’s ok if your coworkers think you’re odd.
 You deserve that celebration.

 The realm is so new that it can feel incredibly confusing, yet creatively limitless at the same time.
 It’s a whole new world out there and as a designer/developer you’ll be setting the precedent for the platform as a whole.
 Pack your patience, don’t pressure yourself too much, and keep innovating!

 I highly recommend these videos and articles for anyone getting started:

-- Overview of AR/VR principles are covered in Mike Alger’s “VR Interface Design Pre-Visualisation Methods” and his “VR Interface Design Manifesto” He’s pretty inspirational too, so watch this to get yourself motivated.
+- An overview of AR/VR principles are covered by Mike Alger in “VR Interface Design Pre-Visualisation Methods” and his “VR Interface Design Manifesto”.
+These are two of the first videos I ever watched about VR and design — by the end I was hooked.
+Watch this to get yourself motivated.

 - Fundamentals of the Unity GUI are covered via making a menu system in this tutorial series Modern UI Development in Unity 4.6 (it’s a slightly older version of Unity, but many of the basics still apply.)

 - Background history from a pioneer in the field, Carolina Cruz-Neira.
 She has been working in the field of AR/VR for 20 years.
 She developed the CAVE virtual reality environment in 1995 and currently heads the Electronic Visualization Laboratory at University of Arkansas at Little Rock.
 She recently gave an excellent talk at the SDC 2016 conference called “Enhancing Technical Apps with Immersive Augmented Reality”.